A Different Kind of Education

 The emphasis is not on “covering everything.”

-It’s on learning how to learn everything well.
+It’s on learning how to learn anything well.

 Great Literature and Enduring Ideas